Sequential Monte Carlo as Approximate Sampling: bounds, adaptive resampling via $\infty$-ESS, and an application to Particle Gibbs: Acknowledgments

 \section{Acknowledgments}

-Thanks to Arnaud Doucet for critical feedback and numerous helpful suggestions, to Cameron Freer for feedback on early versions of this work, to Josh Tenenbaum for discussions that helped to inspire this work, and to Vikash Mansinghka for suggesting we investigate the expected value of SMC estimators.
+The authors would like to thank Arnaud Doucet for critical feedback and numerous helpful suggestions; Cameron Freer for feedback on early versions of this work; Josh Tenenbaum for discussions that helped to inspire this work; Vikash Mansinghka for suggesting we investigate the expected value of SMC estimators; and an anonymous referee for suggestions on improving the presentation of the results.
 JHH was supported by the U.S.\ Government under FA9550-11-C-0028 and awarded by the DoD, Air Force Office of Scientific Research, National Defense Science and Engineering Graduate (NDSEG) Fellowship, 32 CFR 168a.
-This research was carried out in part while DMR held a Research Fellowship at Emmanuel College, Cambridge, with funding also from a Newton International Fellowship through the Royal Society.
+This research was carried out in part while DMR held a Research Fellowship at Emmanuel College, Cambridge, with funding also from a Newton International Fellowship through the Royal Society, an NSERC Discovery Grant, Connaught Award, and U.S. Air Force Office of Scientific Research grant \#FA9550-15-1-0074.